Contingencyplana/storybook_primordial_soup/a0_0_genesis_gloop/a0_0_the_cell_that_dreamed_it_had_begun/a0_0_the_test_that_called_itself/taskmaps/taskmap.md

 > ❌ "Your army suffers defeat and must retreat..."

 It then:
-- Falls back to another test node (based on stanza logic),
+- Falls back recursively to a prior or sibling test node,
-- Or marks the path as broken for repair.
+- Or marks the path as broken and flags it for repair.

 ---